kairosity/mp2-tunnel-focus/testing.md

 # **Tunnel Focus Testing**

+# User Story Testing

+//go through each user

+# Manual Testing

+Continuous manual testing of all functions happened during development.
+Any time functionality was added or changed, I went through the entire application and tried to break it by doing all possible actions out of the normal logical flow of the application.
+This is how the majority of the bugs and issues were discovered.

+# Browser Testing

+The application was tested on all major browsers with the exception of Internet Explorer, as its usage is so low and it is being retired early next year.

 # Application Logic / Structure

 This task manager application is based on the principles of Object-Oriented Programming.
 Its logic is structured around 3 objects that interact: a Task object, a List object and a Timer object.